minhwanoh/SimExm/README.md

 #### Dependencies

+## Python

+I strongly suggest creating a virtual environment, with virtualenv or anaconda and then use the pip command above to install all the dependencies inside the environment.
+For instance, you can create a new evnironment "sim" by running:

+`conda create -n sim`

+Which will modify the PYTHONPATH so that all futute programs installed through pip end up in the same virtual environment.
 The python dependencies can be found in the requirements.txt file.
 To install all at once, from the terminal, do:

 `sudo pip install -r requirements.txt`

-I strongly suggest creating a virtual environment, with virtualenv or anaconda and then use the pip command to install all the dependencies inside the environment.
+or if from a virtual end:

+\'pip install -r requirements.txt'

+##Data

+The data can be downloaded from : emdata.janelia.org.
+The following command, downloads labeled images from slice 2000 to 4000:

+`for i  in {2000..4000}
+do
+    wget http://emdata.janelia.org/api/node/bf1/bodies/raw/xy/2000_2000/1800_2300_$i -O destination_path/ground_truth/bodies-xy-$i.png
+done`

+Make sure to indicate an accessible destination path for the images

 #### Compiling

 Once all the dependencies have been correctly installed, run:

-`make install`
+`make install` or `make clean; make build`

-which will compile the extensions.
+which will cclean out the project, ompile the cython cytextensions (labeling, optics and expansion units).
 Make sure to have a look at the Makefile for useful commands.

 ##Basic Usage